Lord, may we pray together every day, making life a bit more peaceful.

 I remember as a youngster, many years ago, when we seemed to accept people more of just how they were instead of how we would like them to be.
 I had friends that were heavier, thinner, taller, different in hair color and styles, and kids that were just different.
 We all tried to get along, have fun and not bicker.
 I don’t really remember playing one friend against another, because the more people we had, the more fun we had.
 The games we played outside required more people, and the inside games were plentiful and split up.
 It involved more people to invite over, more possible cake and food available, (in that order), and the more laughter.

 There were well-behaved students and then us less behaved students, but none-the-less, accepted.
 Jealousy was visible but taken well.
 I don’t remember being over jealous that someone sang better than I did.
-I just wanted to sit near friends and have fun.
+I would love to sit near friends and have fun.
 There were smart people and then there were those of us that took flight a little later.

 High school brought in the differences of people being a bit more cruel with differences and we called it the parochial vs secondary, never thinking secondary was demeaning.
 We were just at odds, never thinking “at odds” was bad either.

 So what makes us so agitated now, in this time and age, accepting others as they are?
 We have PATHEOS, which is path and theos meaning God or = a reconciliation of humankind to God.
-We can consider the less then equal peace on earth to diversity and change.
-We can remember that strangers sometimes are treated better by organizations because the law,”says so.”
-We can also, remember our true upbringing that we are to love one another.
+We can consider the less than equal peace on earth to diversity and change.
+We can remember that strangers sometimes are treated better by organizations because of the law,”says so.”
+We can also remember our true upbringing that we are to love one another.

 “Be gentle and ready to forgive; never hold grudges.
 Remember, the Lord forgave you, so you must forgive others.”